 Senior Exhibit: We Are Everywhere: Lesbians in the Archive

 This year’s Yale Library Senior Exhibit, curated by Gabrielle Colangelo ‘22, is now on display in the Sterling Memorial Library Exhibition Corridor.
-All are invited to a Curator’s Talk and Tour on Tuesday, May 10, at 4:30 pm, in the Exhibition Corridor and an on-line Curator Talk on Monday, May 16, at 4 pm.
+An online version of the exhibition is also available.

 Libraries are sites of self-discovery.
 Many coming-out stories feature accounts of individuals finding queerness for the first time while reading.
 At the same time, libraries are not apolitical spaces: homophobic and outdated library classification practices have made “lesbian” a difficult subject to research and find.
 As of early February, out of the ten million items recorded in Yale Library’s database Orbis, only 1068 are catalogued under the subject heading “lesbian.”